Chilldose/COMET/docs/index.rst

 ..
-UniDAQ documentation master file, created by sphinx-quickstart on Thu Aug 02 08:34:07 2018.
+COMET documentation master file, created by sphinx-quickstart on Thu Aug 02 08:34:07 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 :orphan:

-Welcome to the UniDAQ documentation!
+Welcome to the COMET documentation!
 ====================================

 This software was developed by Dominic Blöch during his Phd Thesis at HEPHY Vienna.